cjwinchester/ire-2018-python-for-data-analysis/README.md

 Sketching out your ideas on paper, in _pseudocode_, can be a good way to break things down.
 In other words, write out the things you want to accomplish informally, not worrying about syntax -- just get the ideas down on paper.
 Then come back and translate what you have into working code.

-**Ask for help.** Many, many people want to help you succeed.
-Here are just a handful of places where you can post Python questions and get help from working journalists:
+**Ask for help.** You have many friends in journalism who want to help you succeed.
+Here are just a handful of places where you can post Python questions and get help:

 - [NICAR-L](https://www.ire.org/resource-center/listservs/subscribe-nicar-l/)
 - [Newsnerdery Slack](http://newsnerdery.org/) (check the #python channel)